-This Policy applies to all Sexual Offenses, as defined in this Policy, including Sexual Offenses that constitute Title IX Sexual Harassment under the Title IX Grievance Policy Title IX Grievance Policy.
-If a Title IX Formal Complaint is filed regarding a Sexual Offense, Russell Sage College ("RSC") will investigate and adjudicate the Sexual Offense under the Title IX Grievance Policy, attached to this Policy as Appendix A.
+This Policy applies to all Sexual Offenses, as defined in this Policy, including Sexual Offenses that constitute Title IX Sexual Harassment under the Title IX Grievance Policy.
+If a Title IX Formal Complaint is filed regarding a Sexual Offense, Russell Sage College ("RSC") will investigate and adjudicate the Sexual Offense under the Title IX Grievance Policy.

-However, the Investigation and Disciplinary Procedures for Sexual Offense Cases Handled Outside of the Title IX Grievance Procedure, attached hereto as Appendix B, will apply under the following circumstances:
+However, the Investigation and Disciplinary Procedures for Sexual Offense Cases Handled Outside of the Title IX Grievance Procedure, in Section IX below, will apply under the following circumstances: